andmatand/vector-paint/README.md

 #### "Select Shape(s)"/"Select Point(s)" Tool
 * Action Button: Select the polygon under the cursor
+* Click and drag: Create a selection rectangle (every shape with a point inside will be selected)
 * Tab: Select next shape/point
 * Shift Tab: Select previous shape/point
 * Delete or Backspace: Delete whatever is selected